-It includes a different variety of mountain ranges from high altitude to low altitude, which offers the best treks in the sanity of mountains.
+It includes a different kind of mountain ranges from high altitude to low altitude, which offers the best treks in the sanity of mountains.

-Rich in Biodiversity
+Rich in Variety

-Some parts of the Himalayas are populated and some of them are not populated at all, only few villages are found at high altitude and it is very surprising to see that the people have adjusted themselves according to the environment, living there can be the most beautiful thing or can be very harsh.
+Some parts of the Himalayas populated and some of them not at all, only a few villages found at high altitude and it is very unusual to see that the people have adapted themselves according to the environment, living there can be the most beautiful thing or can be very harsh.

 Explore the Cultural Diversity

 Also, the traditions, beliefs, dresses, and food everything is different, so if you plan to trek the Himalayas you get a chance to know the Himalayan life of people.

-The Change in Sceneries
+The Change in Views

-Himalayas are a Popular Trekking Destination
+Himalaya a Popular Trekking Destination

 Trekking has enhanced, it’s no more only rugged and rough.
-The techniques and equipment have got advanced.
+The techniques and equipment advanced.
 Improved methods have increased the scope of Trekking and it has become easier as compared before.